Bucket Lifecycle

 5. Enter a Rule name .
 The Rule names we allow you to enter include letters (az, AZ, 0-9, '_', '-', space).
 The length of your Rule name must be between 5 and 50.

-7. Enter Filter .
+7. Enter Filter.
 This filter is applied to a specific lifecycle rule.
-Each lifecycle rule can only have one filter, if you want to apply the lifecycle rule you are creating to all objects in this bucket, leave this field blank.
+If you want to apply the lifecycle rule you are creating to all objects in this bucket, leave this field blank.
 Or you can filter the objects you want to apply the lifecycle rule to through the prefix.

 8. Select the action that happens to the object in the bucket you choose, including: